CyberAnode/Registrations/rstcloud/rstcloud.md

 A comprehensive threat intel feed of indicators (IP, Domain, URL, Hash) with their relationships to malware, TTPs, tools, threat groups, sectors, CVE, and other objects.

-It is collected, aggregated, filtered, enriched, cross-correlated, and ranked across more than 260 of sources including: Twitter, Telegram, online sandboxes (Any.Run, Hybrid Analysis, VMRay, etc.), threat reports (malware analysis, DFIR, APT reports, Advisories, Alerts, articles and blogs), CERTs, Malware reseach websites, github, pastebin, close sources and own global RST Honeypot network.
+Compiled from over 260 sources, including Twitter, Telegram, online sandboxes (Any.Run, Hybrid Analysis, VMRay, etc.), threat reports, CERTs, malware research sites, GitHub, pastebin, closed sources and our global RST Honeypot network.

 ### [RST Report Hub](https://www.rstcloud.com/rst-report-hub/)

-An electronic library of threat reports from hundreds of security companies, individual researchers and communities, transformed from human readable formats into machine-readable formats (incl.
-STIX 2.1).
+An electronic library of threat reports from hundreds of security companies, individual researchers and cyber communities.

-Each report is translated from non-English languages (Russian, Chinese, Spanish, Korean, etc) to English and saved as a PDF copy for archiving purposes.
-Then a summary of the report is generated with key facts and the main idea as separate notes and more importantly all the key data is auto-extracted from each report (threat actors, threat names, software, CVE, geo, industry, etc) with a reference to the original author of the report.
-.
+These reports undergo transformation from human-readable formats to machine-readable ones, including STIX 2.1.
+Extensive multilingual translation, archiving as PDFs, and summarization are conducted.
+Key data, encompassing threat actors, names, software, CVEs, geolocation, industry, etc., is automatically extracted, with due credit to the original report author.

 ### [RST Noise Control](https://www.rstcloud.com/rst-noise-control/)

-A service that can be used with TIP, SOAR, or SIEM solutions to minimise the noise coming from indicators that causing a lot of FPs.
-Make sure that CDN IPs, known domains of Microsoft 365, common URLs, or hashes of calc.exe are not raising tickets.
+A service that can be used with TIP, SOAR, or SIEM solutions to minimise the noise coming from False Positive indicators.
+Make sure that CDN IPs, known domains, common URLs, or hashes of calc.exe don't trigger alerts.

-In a nutshell, this API allows to check if an indicator or a batch of indicators are “known-good” and to be considered noise based on more than 110 rulesets and more than 12 Gb of individual exceptions for IP, Domains, URLs, and Hashes.
+This API employs over 110 rulesets and incorporates 12 GB of individual exceptions, to check if indicators are “known-good” and to be considered noise.

 ### [RST IoC Lookup](https://www.rstcloud.com/rst-ioc-lookup/)

 An API to check individual values if they are a suspicious or malicious indicator (IP, Domain, URL, Hash).
-The service provides Dynamic scoring with auto-decaying old indicators and provides fair request rate with low cost.
+Offering dynamic scoring and automatic decay of outdated indicators, the service ensures fair request rate with low cost.

-Useful to be used in SOAR to do a real-time check or to be integrated with a custom application for online checks of user conenctions or their input.
-This API also can be used together with RST Browser Plugin.
+Ideal for real-time checks in SOAR or be integration into custom applications for online user connection scrunity.

 ### [RST Whois API](https://www.rstcloud.com/rst-whois-api/)

 A service to get actual registration info in JSON format for a given domain without limitations on speed and no ban from WHOIS servers.

-You can query from 1 to 1M requests a day, there is no difference.
 The results include whenever possible:
- - Data in a unified JSON format for all possible WHOIS server responses
+ - Data in a unified JSON format
  - Registrar and registrant info
  - Age of the domain
  - Dates (registered, updated, expires)
  - Raw response from WHOIS servers

 ### [RST Browser Plugin](https://chrome.google.com/webstore/detail/rst-threat-feed-lookup/hkmnjjegighdiojodphipafmkhlgcpba)

-A simple to use Chrome browser plugin allows you quickly search for Indicators of Compromise (IoCs) using the RST Threat Feed API.
-Simply select any text on a webpage, right-click, and choose the "RST IoC Lookup" option from the context menu to perform a lookup.
-It helps you identify potential threats and provides valuable information about IoCs, including scores, malware family, threat actors, descriptions, tags, and references.
+An easy-to-use Chrome browser plugin facilitates quick Indicators of Compromise searches.
+Simply select any text on a webpage, right-click, and choose the "RST IoC Lookup" option from the context menu to perform a lookup that identifies potential threats and provides valuable information including scores, malware, threat actors, descriptions, tags, and references.